fabiosenracorrea/ts-type-challenges/README.md

 Last synced: 2025-02-28

 > These challenges were done with no cheating of the solution.
-Some of them contain extra types that could be derived from the main type idea
+Some of them contain extra types that could be derived from the main type idea or multiple solutions that either consider multiple use-cases or all solve it

 ## Completed Challenges